rg-3/tenv.rb/README.md

 ## Introduction

-twenv.rb provides a Twitter environment where you can interact with Twitter through its web APIs from the comfort of an advanced REPL.
+tenv.rb provides a Twitter environment where you can interact with Twitter through its web APIs from the comfort of an advanced REPL.
 It use technologies from the Ruby programming language.
 The environment is composed of the [Pry repl](https://github.com/pry/pry) and the [Twitter](https://github.com/sferik/twitter) library.